Next-to-leading BFKL evolution for dijets with large rapidity separation at different LHC energies: NUMERICAL CALCULATIONS AND THEORETICAL UNCERTAINTY

 \section{NUMERICAL CALCULATIONS AND THEORETICAL UNCERTAINTY}

-The differential MN cross section $d\sgmn/d\Dy$ is calculated numerically with the NLL BFKL accuracy improved by the BFKLP approach~\cite{Brodsky:1998kn} to the optimal scale setting for $\sqs=2.76$, $8$ and $13$~\TeV, for jets with $\pt > \ptmin = 35$~\GeV and $y < \ymax = 4.7$.
+The differential MN cross section $d\sgmn/d\Dy$ is calculated numerically with the NLL BFKL accuracy improved by the BFKLP approach~\cite{Brodsky:1998kn} to the optimal scale setting for $\sqs=2.76$, $8$, and $13$~TeV, for jets with $\pt > \ptmin = 35$~\GeV and $y < \ymax = 4.7$.
 The bounds $\ptmin = 35$~\GeV and $\ymax = 4.7$ correspond to the experimental dijet event selection in the CMS measurement~\cite{CMS:2021maw}.
-It is worth to lower the $\ptmin$ threshold to increase the sensitivity to possible BFKL effects.
-Therefore the predictions of the MN cross section for $\ptmin = 20$~\GeV are also calculated for $\sqs=2.76$, $8$ and $13$~\TeV.
+It is worth lowering the $\ptmin$ threshold to increase the sensitivity to possible BFKL effects since it will involve smaller values of $x \sim \ptmin/ \sqs$.
+Therefore the predictions of the MN cross section for $\ptmin = 20$~\GeV are also calculated for $\sqs=2.76$, $8$, and $13$~\TeV.
 The jets in the calculations are defined with the $k_t$ algorithm with the jet size parameter $0.5$ for $\sqs=2.76$ and $8$~\TeV and $0.4$ for $13$~\TeV.
-The number of flavors $n_f$ is kept 5.
-The strong coupling constant, $\alpha_s$, and PDFs are provided at the next-to-leading order (NLO) by the LHAPDF library~\cite{Buckley:2014ana} and MSTW2008nlo68cl~\cite{Martin:2009iq} set.
+The number of flavors $n_f$ is kept at five.
+The strong coupling constant, $\alpha_s$, and PDFs are provided at the next-to-leading order by the LHAPDF library~\cite{Buckley:2014ana} and MSTW2008nlo68cl~\cite{Martin:2009iq} set.

 The ratios of the MN cross sections at different collision energies are considered as the sensitive probe of the BFKL evolution effects.
 This is because the DGLAP contribution to the PDFs can be partly canceled in the ratios.
 Therefore here the ratios of $d\sgmn/d\Dy$ at different collision energies are presented. \RMNet is the ratio of the MN cross section at $\sqs=8$~\TeV to the one at $2.76$~\TeV, whereas \RMNtt is for $13$ to $2.76$~\TeV and \RMNte is for $13$ to $8$~\TeV.
-The ratios \RMNet, \RMNtt and \RMNte are calculated for $\ptmin = 35$ and $20$~GeV.
+The ratios \RMNet, \RMNtt, and \RMNte are calculated for $\ptmin = 35$ and $20$~GeV.